Birthstones by Month

 Citrine

 The mellow gold of Citrine captures attention and brightens our moods.
 A sunny quartz whose name comes from the French word for "lemon."
-Citrine makes a great gift for those born in November, as well as those born under the sign of Gemini.
+Citrine makes a great gift for those born in November and those born under the sign of Gemini.
 Citrine is also used to commemorate the 11th and 13th wedding anniversaries.
 Hardness: 7.
 Rated "good" for everyday wear.

 December